ROHIT32767/Advanced-C-shell/README.md

-# Assignment-3
 # 2021101113
 # Operating Systems and Networks, Monsoon 2022
-# creating a user-defined interactive shell program
+# Creating a user-defined interactive shell program
 # Gowlapalli Rohit

 >##### All these commands are tested on Ubuntu Version 20.04.3 LTS (Focal Fossa)